LawleyFall2017/230-fall2017/weekly_materials/week10/js9hw-gif-finder.md

 `<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>`

-B. Now add this code to the bottom of `getData()`:
+B. In your gif-finder.js file, add this code to the bottom of `getData()`:

 ```javascript
 console.log(jQuery);
 console.log($); // $ is an alias to the jQuery object
 ```

-C. Reload the app and click the search buttonin the console log you should see something like this, which will confirm that jQuery is loaded:
+C. Reload the page and click the search button.
+In the console log you should see something like this, which will confirm that jQuery is loaded:

 ![Web Page](gif-finder-8.jpg)